Back to the Roots – and why we won't be hauling heavy monitors in 2025

 The shooter escalation: * Quake 3 Arena & Unreal Tournament: Faster than any energy drink.
 ‘M-m-m-monster Kill!’

 Half-Life & CS 1.5: The standard.
-Without a round Assault or Italy or the Council maps sowie Skeeball ist es keine LAN.
+Without a round Assault or Italy or the Council maps Skeeball is not a LAN.

 C&C Generals & ZeroHour: When the Scud storms fly, or the superweapon general from ZeroHour sends the gasoline Aurora bombers, the hut burns.